Clemapfel/mousetrap/docs/03_actions.md

 # Chapter 3: Actions

 In this chapter we will learn:
-+ How to use the command pattern to encapsulate appliaction functionality
++ How to use the command pattern to encapsulate application functionality
 + How to create and use `mousetrap::Action`
 + How to trigger actions using `Button` and `PopoverMenu`